 #22 “Holiday in the City” by Rifle Paper Co.: There’s nothing quite like Christmastime in the city, which is exactly what this delightful card design depicts.
 Brownstones bespeckled in string lights and a taxi transporting a tree set a magical scene.

 #23 “Skyline View” by Paperless Post: Show hometown pride by setting your family photo behind a sketched skyline.
 Choose from major cities, including San Francisco, Paris, London, Los Angeles, and more.

 #24 “Holiday Skyline” by Paperless Post: Warm their hearts with a pleasing monochrome city scene where all of the windows are aglow.

 Gold holiday card ideas

-“Heart be Light” by The Indigo Bunting: After a year of heaviness, this peaceful message hits home more than ever.
-Your recipients will no doubt agree.
+#29 “Heart be Light” by The Indigo Bunting: This peaceful message hits home with any recipient, no matter what holiday they celebrate.

 Typography holiday card ideas

-“Ho Ho Ho Photo” by The Indigo Bunting: If you have young children, share their holiday wonderment through this favorite festive phrase.
-We love the idea of using photo-booth style frames to keep the design cohesive.
+#34 “Ho Ho Ho Photo” by The Indigo Bunting: If you have young children, share their holiday wonderment through this favorite festive phrase.
+We love the idea of using photo-booth-style frames to keep the design cohesive.

 Citrus holiday card ideas